zimeg/slack-sandbox/py.bolt.snaek/README.md

 $ ollama create snaek --file models/Modelfile
 ```

+Updates to the `Modelfile` require creating that same model again for changes
+to take effect.

 #### Configuring networks

 Default settings serve the model on `localhost` but this can be changed to the